Skip to Main Content

 Preventing & Treating Leptospirosis in Dogs

 Leptospirosis is a zoonotic disease that can impact dogs, farm and wild animals in addition to people.
-Our Gold Canyon veterinarians list signs and symptoms of leptospirosis in dogs and what you can do to protect your canine companion.
+Our Gold Canyon, Arizona veterinarians list signs and symptoms of leptospirosis in dogs and what you can do to protect your canine companion.

 What is leptospirosis in dogs?